Carrscot/ttt/README.md

 Problems:

-- figure out how to compare palyermoves and winLines to create winstate solution >> use JSON.stringify to run through all winLines and check against player1/2Moves??
+- figure out how to compare palyermoves and winLines to create winstate solution xx use JSON.stringify to run through all winLines and check against player1/2Moves??

+solution >> apply 'x' and 'o' classes to clicked boxes and then check if all elements ahve same class using index and then compare to winLines